DevToys-app/Documentation/articles/extension-development/getting-started/create-an-extension.md

 ```

 This class will be used by DevToys to identify the assembly containing the resource file with localized strings.
 The `Export` attribute is part of the .NET [Managed Extensibility Framework (MEF)](https://learn.microsoft.com/en-us/dotnet/framework/mef/).
 This is an important part of DevToys extensibility.
-It has a significant impact on how an extenion should be published.
+It has a significant impact on how an extension should be published.
 We will explore how in a later section.

+>[!IMPORTANT]
+> Please provide a fairly unique value for the `Name` attribute. `MyResourceAssemblyIdentifier` or `ResourceAssemblyIdentifier` may be already used by other extensions and cause some internal conflicts in DevToys, causing performance degradation.
+Instead, prefer a more unique name that corresponds to your extension, for example, `MyAwesomeJsonToYamlDevToysExtensionResourceAssemblyIdentifier`.

 ## Create a tool with a UI